Frequently Asked Questions

 Our financial coordinators and social workers are available to discuss your specific circumstances in more detail.

-Donors are usually off work 3-4 days for their evaluation and on average four weeks after surgery.
-Because the kidney donor operation is a major surgical procedure, donors find they have less energy and need about 4-6 weeks to return to their full pre-surgical activity level.
+Donors are usually off work one to four days for their evaluation and on average four weeks after surgery.
+Because the kidney donor operation is a major surgical procedure, donors find they have less energy and need about three to six weeks to return to their full pre-surgical activity level.

 The potential donor will have a thorough medical and social evaluation to determine that he or she is healthy and that there is not anything that puts them at additional risks for future health problems related to the surgery, anesthesia and donation.